 In the reporting period, various analyses were carried out at individual company level as part of the own risk and solvency assessment (ORSA) process.
 A baseline scenario, which reflected the best estimates for actuarial parameters, was produced first in order to examine changes in the combined ratios.
-Then the impact of the claims ratio and the cost ratio rising on a linear basis by up to 20.0 percent in 2026 was examined.
-The individual German companies' coverage ratios would deviate from the baseline scenario for 2024 as follows:
+The impact of the claims ratio and the cost ratio rising on a linear basis by up to 20.0 percent in 2026 was also examined.
+The individual German companies' coverage ratios would deviate from the baseline scenario for 2025 as follows:

-- ARAG SE: decrease of up to 25.9 percentage points to 336.4 percent - ARAG Allgemeine: decrease of up to 27.2 percentage points to 185.8 percent - Interlloyd: decrease of up to 28.7 percentage points to 201.0 percent
+- ARAG SE: decrease of up to 31.0 percentage points to 279.9 percent - ARAG Allgemeine: decrease of up to 21.3 percentage points to 157.3 percent - Interlloyd: decrease of up to 26.2 percentage points to 145.8 percent

 These results show that the coverage ratio of the Group would still be well above the minimum coverage ratio of 150.0 percent specified in the business policy even if the analyzed changes in ratios were to occur.

 In addition, potential effects of climate change on the insurance business of ARAG Allgemeine Versicherungs-AG and Interlloyd Versicherungs-AG were examined as part of the ORSA process.
 For the climate change and underwriting business scenario, the impact of climate-related changes in the case of river flooding and hail events was examined.
-These changes were modeled using an increased frequency and growing intensity.
+These changes were modeled on the basis of the increased frequency and growing intensity of the events.
 The impact on the SCR and the coverage ratio for three future points in time (five years, 15 years, 30 years) were also analyzed for an extreme scenario.
-The analysis showed a significant impact in this scenario, although coverage would be sufficient at all times.
+The analysis showed a significant impact in this scenario, although sufficient coverage would be ensured at all times.